Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Headrest tuning helps reduce neck strain
+• Headrest adjustment helps reduce neck strain.

 Who it is best for:

-• People who live in recline for TV, gaming, or recovery
+• People who spend a lot of time reclined for TV, gaming, or recovery.

 Where it falls short: